c3lang/c3-web/src/content/docs/Language Common/attributes.md

     order: 69
 ---

 Attributes are compile-time annotations on functions, types, global constants and variables.
-Similar to Java annotations, a decoration may also take arguments.
-A attribute can also represent a bundle of attributes.
+Similar to Java annotations, an attribute may also take arguments.
+An attribute can also represent a bundle of attributes.

 ## Built in attributes